-Athletic activities are an extension of the educational experience that the District offers.
+Athletic and Student Activities are an extension of the educational experience that the District offers.
 Therefore, student participation is voluntary and is a privilege, not a right.
-Those who choose or are selected to participate must be aware of this and abide by Code of Conduct for the West Shore School District athletic program; each participant will receive an Athletic Code of Conduct, be required to sign a Memorandum of Understanding and is expected to operate within the framework of the code and regulations.
+Those who choose or are selected to participate must be aware of this and abide by the code of conduct for the West Shore School District athletic and student activities program; each participant will receive an Athletic and Student Activities Code of Conduct, be required to sign the Athletic and Student Activities Code of Conduct Memorandum of Understanding and is expected to operate within the framework of the code and regulations.

-This Code of Conduct is designed to further describe expectations as outlined in the District's Athletic Philosophy and Objectives statement of the Athletic Manual and appropriate Board policies.
-The Code of Conduct and the Memorandum of Understanding will be distributed the first day of practice during the season.
+This code of conduct is designed to further describe expectations as outlined in the District's Athletic and Student Activities Philosophy and Objectives statement of the Athletic and Student Activities Manual and appropriate Board policies.
+The Athletic and Student Activities Code of Conduct and the Athletic and Student Activities Code of Conduct Memorandum of Understanding will be distributed the first day of practice during the season.